Best daily deals

 Kaitlyn Cimino / Android Authority

-Despite the lack of visual tweaks, there is a definite focus on improving the Xiaomi Mi Band 7’s fitness and health tracking kit this time around.
+Despite the lack of visual tweaks, there is a definite focus on improving the Xiaomi Mi Band 7’s fitness and health tracking kit this time.
 The new band includes 120 sports tracking modes.
-That’s likely more than any one user would employ, but it’s great for multisport enthusiasts on a budget.
+That’s likely more than any user would employ, but it’s great for multisport enthusiasts on a budget.

 Joining these new modes is a new focus on training metrics.
 The Mi Band 7 can monitor training load, recovery duration, and training effect.
-These three factors help contextualize the impact exercise has on the body and make for a more complete picture than simple metrics like calories burned.
-VO2 max monitoring is another new feature to monitor maximum oxygen intake and continuous SpO2 monitoring to keep tabs on blood oxygen saturation levels.
-The Mi Band 7 will also alert users if this figure falls below 90%.
+These three factors help contextualize exercise’s impact on the body and make for a more complete picture than simple metrics like calories burned.
+VO2 max monitoring is another new feature to monitor maximum oxygen intake and continuous SpO2 monitoring to monitor blood oxygen saturation levels.
+The Mi Band 7 will alert users if this figure falls below 90%.

 Beyond these new features, all the basic fitness tracking smarts make a return.
 Heart rate monitoring, daily steps, distance, caloric burn, and sleep tracking are all included.
 Stress tracking and women’s health monitoring round out the offering.